WilliamKatz/williamkatz.github.io/about.markdown

           <img src="./../images/headshot-logo.png" />
      </div>
      <div style="flex:2;">
       I am interested in building meaningful games that help players express themselves and connect with the world around them.
-This portfolio showcases my ability to manage and ship personal projects, collaborate effectively with teammates at commercial studios, and my general curiosity in game design.
+This portfolio showcases my ability to manage and ship personal projects, collaborate effectively with teammates at commercial studios, and my passion for game development.
      </div>
 </div>